Sakyawira/Visual-Novel-Plugin/README.md

 <img src="https://github.com/Sakyawira/Visual-Novel-Plugin/blob/feature/documentation/ImagesForDocumentation/unnasmed.png?raw=true" />

 This plugin’s purpose is to help developers create a Visual Novel using the Unity Engine.
-The plugin consists of three editor windows, a database/scriptable object, and a template scene.
+The plugin consists of three [editor windows](https://github.com/Sakyawira/Visual-Novel-Plugin#editor-windows), one [database/scriptable object](https://github.com/Sakyawira/Visual-Novel-Plugin#character-database), and one [template scene](https://github.com/Sakyawira/Visual-Novel-Plugin#template-scene).
+A sample Visual Created using this tool can be played [here.](https://sakyawira.itch.io/visual-novel-continuous-integration-test)

 ## Editor Windows
 The Main Editor Window of this plugin is the “Scene Editor” which is accessible from the “Window” menu.
 There is an option called “Scene Editor”.